 - pot to cook pasta, shallow sauce pan to prepare carbonara

-- 50 g almond butter; for best color results, use white but regular or roasted works too (1.7 oz)
+- 50 grams almond butter; for best color results, use white but regular or roasted works too (1.7 oz)

 - 1 small yellow or white onion

-- 2 tablespoon extra-virgin olive oil (swap with vegetable broth, if making oil free version)
+- 2 tablespoons extra-virgin olive oil (swap with vegetable broth, if making oil free version)